awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_DATASHARE.md

 Changes the definition of a datashare\.
 You can add objects or remove objects using ALTER DATASHARE\.
 The owner of the datashare with the required permissions on the datashare objects to be added or removed can alter the datashare\.

+## Required privileges<a name="r_ALTER_DATASHARE-privileges"></a>

+Following are required privileges for ALTER DATASHARE:
++ Superuser\.
++ User with the ALTER DATASHARE privilege\.
++ Users who have the ALTER or ALL privilege on the datashare\.
++ To add specific objects to a datashare, users must have the privilege on the objects\.
+For this case, users should be the owners of objects or have SELECT, USAGE, or ALL privileges on the objects\.

 ## Syntax<a name="r_ALTER_DATASHARE-synopsis"></a>

 The following syntax illustrates how to add or remove objects to the datashare\.